FarkostInteractive/VerdantPage/Documentation/ComponentReference/Affectors/VerdantDeflectionAffector.md

 For more information about affectors in general, see the [Affectors page](index.html).

 ## Straight Write
 When using a texture for deflection there is one available option that needs a bit of additional explaining.
 Straight Write will write the texture exactly as it is into the field, skipping the interpretation steps performed by the other modes.
-This is a bit of an experimental feature and is intended as a way for the user to add more complex wind systems.
-One such use case would be writing a full GPU fluid simulator and rendering it out into a texture as deflection data understandable to Verdant.
-By adding the resulting render texture onto a deflection affector with its shape set to Map its data gets passed into Verdant and overrides the regular simulation.
-It can also be used for simpler cases, like displaying baked wind animations or procedurally generating patterns with a shader.
+This is a bit of an experimental feature and is intended as a way for the user to write render textures directly into Verdant, allowing you to plug your own systems into it.
+Example use cases could include baked wind animations, procedurally generated shader patterns or fully simulated wind.

 Deflection is modeled as a spring and represented as two 2D vectors in the XZ plane: The position and the velocity.
 Both use half precision floats, meaning that unlike a regular texture they can be negative numbers and/or higher than 1.
 Keep this in mind when creating your own render texture.

 Position here is how extended the spring is in each direction and gets unpacked into a direction and a rotation value when read by vegetation.
-It is normalized from 0 to 1, but the length is also used as the press timer.
+The length of the position vector is normalized from 0 to 1, but it is also used to store the press timer.
 If the press time is 1 the length gets set to 2 and then counted down and released when smaller than 1.
 Position is stored in the XY components.

 Velocity is a more straightforward value and represents the velocity of the spring as it was in the previous simulation step.
 The velocity can be however high it needs to be, but when applied will never push the position beyond length 1.
 When a push force affects the field this is the vector it writes into.
 It is stored in the ZW components.